Embedding a 64-bit binary in a 32-bit Windows C++ app

 ::GetModuleFileNameEx(hProcess, hMod, processName, sizeof(processName));

-Everything was peachy for me until one day the app could not detect Word anymore.
-Surprise, surprise, it misbehaved when I ran it for the first time on Windows 7 64-bit and with 64-bit Word 2010.
-It turned out that from 32-bit virtualised process (running under the WOW64 subsystem) I wasn’t able to enumerate 64-bit processes!
+Everything was going fine until one day the app couldn’t detect Word anymore.
+Surprise, surprise, it acted up when I ran it for the first time on Windows 7 64-bit with 64-bit Word 2010.
+It turned out that from a 32-bit virtualized process (running under the WOW64 subsystem), I couldn’t enumerate 64-bit processes!

-There were two obvious solutions to the problem a) create a 64-bit version of my tray app and distribute it separately and b) use WMI for the job.
-I won’t go into too many details why I discarded WMI.
-It suffices to say that it’s much slower compared to using WIN32 APIs directly and it requires you to use COM.
-More importantly, I had the existing code base already running and I didn’t want to turn everything upside-down when all I needed was to create another project file and to select all correct check-boxes for the 64-bit compilation.
+There were two obvious ways to tackle this problem: a) create a 64-bit version of my tray app and distribute it separately, and b) use WMI for the job.
+I won’t go into too many details about why I ditched WMI.
+Let’s just say it’s a lot slower compared to using WIN32 APIs directly, and it makes you deal with COM.
+More importantly, I already had the existing code base up and running, and I didn’t want to turn everything upside-down when all I needed was to create another project file and check all the right boxes for 64-bit compilation.

-So I went with the 64-bit compilation solution, but there was still something bothering me.
-How can I avoid putting two separate executable images in the installation package?
-I remembered I always saw something interesting while using extremely popular Process Explorer utility on 64-bit Windows, but didn’t pay too much attention to it before.
+So, I went with the 64-bit compilation solution, but there was still something bothering me.
+How could I avoid including two separate executable images in the installation package?
+Then I remembered something interesting I had noticed while using the super popular Process Explorer utility on 64-bit Windows, although I didn’t pay much attention to it before.
 Here’s what I saw:

 Process Explorer

-It turns out that Process Explorer creates 64-bit version of itself and, even more interestingly, 32-bit version packs its 64-bit counterpart as a binary resource.
-Once the procexp.exe is started, it unpacks 64-bit binary from its resources to a temp folder and runs it as a child process.
-Well, exactly the thing I was hoping to achieve.
-So let me show you how I did it so you too can create your own, self-unpacking, 64-bit version of your 32-bit app!
+Turns out, Process Explorer creates a 64-bit version of itself, and what’s even more interesting is that the 32-bit version bundles its 64-bit counterpart as a binary resource.
+When procexp.exe is launched, it extracts the 64-bit binary from its resources to a temporary folder and runs it as a child process.
+That’s exactly what I was hoping to achieve.
+So, let me show you how I did it, so you can create your own self-unpacking 64-bit version of your 32-bit app!

 Embedding a 64-bit binary as a resource

-First things first, you will need to create an additional 64-bit Visual Studio configuration of your project.
-This baby needs to compile your code to run natively in 64-bit Windows.
+First things first, you’ll need to create an additional 64-bit Visual Studio configuration for your project.
+This configuration should compile your code to run natively on 64-bit Windows.

-Then go to your 32-bit project and add to its Resources->General properties under Additional Include Directories something like $(SolutionDir)x64$(Configuration).
-This will enable you to reference your 64-bit binary from the .rc file.
+Next, go to your 32-bit project and, under Resources -> General properties, add something like $(SolutionDir)x64$(Configuration) to Additional Include Directories.
+This will allow you to reference your 64-bit binary from the .rc file.

-Embedding a 64-bit binary in a 32-bit binary’s resources is dead simple.
-Just add this somewhere inside your .rc file:
+Embedding a 64-bit binary in a 32-bit binary’s resources is quite straightforward.
+Just add the following code somewhere inside your .rc file:

 #if !defined (_WIN64)